rtens/blog.rtens.org/src/articles/zells/2016-11-28 A Unified Computing Model.md

 Name := ..|<stem>
 ```

-If an inherited cell is modified, it will be *adopted* by its parent by creating a new child with the formerly inherited cell as its stem.

 #### Example

 Given a cell `A` with a child `C`.
 If a cell `B` has `A` as stem, it inherits `C` (denoted by lower-case `c`).